 If a guy is hitting on you or invading your personal space, invent a strong navy seal husband if it makes you feel better and him going away.
 If you can’t stand that people look at you funny for travelling solo, invent a well-earning husband who is staying at home with your three kids while you are exploring the world.

-Invent fellow-travellers waiting for you at your accommodation and dates joining you in just a couple of minutes.
+Invent fellow travellers waiting for you at your accommodation and dates joining you in just a couple of minutes.

-While travelling Cape Verde, I even claimed to be an ex-pat living at the capital Praia on the main island Santiago.
+While travelling Cape Verde, I even claimed to be an ex-pat living in the capital Praia on the main island of Santiago.
 This way, people took me for some kind of local and didn’t give me a hard time.
 So yes, even pretending to be a local is possible – whereby speaking the national language at least a bit and being halfway informed on current politics will make you more credible.

 Obviously, you can also tell the truth if you don’t feel the need to lie.
-All I’m saying is that lying and inventing is totally fine if it keeps you safe and makes you more confident.
+All I’m saying is that lying and inventing are totally fine if it keeps you safe and makes you more confident.